-Bangers and mash are indeed comfort food any leprechaun would cuddle up with.
+Irish Beer Bangers and Mash are true comfort food from the Emerald Isle any leprechaun would cuddle up with.

 Irish Beer Bangers and Mash